KvanTTT/Articles/Git-Closure/English.md

 [fast-forwarded](https://stackoverflow.com/q/9069061/1046374), and for the second case nothing will be done (`git already up to date`).

-In order not to change the old behavior, the developers decided to introduce a closure command:
+In order not to change the old behavior the developers decided to introduce a closure command:

 ```